 To better understand and deploy ITS applications, some studies try to divide ITS applications into tasks.
-For example, works in [32-34], which focus on driver assistance and co-operative driving applications for semi-autonomous and autonomous vehicles, give some examples of ITS tasks decomposition.
+For example, works in [33-35], which focus on driver assistance and cooperative driving applications for semi-autonomous and autonomous vehicles, give some examples of ITS tasks decomposition.
 In this paper, we expand the concept of ITS tasks in order to support the wide range of ITS applications.
 To this end, we categorize ITS tasks tasks into (i) perception tasks, (ii) prediction tasks, and (iii) management tasks.
-In the following subsections, we define and discuss the challenges for each task.
-We also showcase how ITS applications can exploit such tasks using Figure /reffig:tasks-scenario as an example of the interaction between two applications, namely cooperative collision avoidance and road hazard warning and the ITS framework.
+In the following subsections, we define and discuss the challenges for each tasks using Fig. 4 as an example of the interaction between two applications, namely cooperative collision avoidance and road hazard warning and the ITS framework.